ga-wdi-boston/python/README.md

 By the end of this, students should be able to:

--   Contrast Python REPL and interpreter with Ruby REPL and Node interpreter/REPL.
+-   Contrast Python REPL with Ruby REPL.
--   Contrast basic language features and types from Python with basic language features and types from JavaScript and Ruby.
+-   Contrast basic language features and types from Python with basic language features and types from Ruby.
 -   Write a simple script in Python.

 ## Preparation